MJoergen/x16-nexys4ddr/README.md

 * A keyboard (with USB connector).

 # Try it out!
-Just go into the fpga directory and type "make fpga".
+Just go into the fpga directory and type "make".

 ## Running simulations
 * To test the VERA in simulation, go into the fpga/vera directory and type "make".